ACINQ/eclair/docs/release-notes/eclair-vnext.md

 That operation can also be RBF-ed with the `rbfsplice` API to speed up confirmation if necessary.

+Note that when 0-conf is used for the channel, it is not possible to RBF splice transactions.
+Node operators should instead create a new splice transaction (with `splicein` or `spliceout`) to CPFP the previous transaction.

 Note that eclair had already introduced support for a splicing prototype in v0.9.0, which helped improve the BOLT proposal.
 We're removing support for the previous splicing prototype feature: users that depended on this protocol must upgrade to create official splice transactions.